-(Part Two of a Three-Part Holiday blog series) by Melissa Clifford, 2014 Kent State MLIS Museum Studies graduate student
+(Part Three of a Three-Part Holiday blog series) by Melissa Clifford, 2014 Kent State MLIS graduate student

 While scouring through the oral history transcripts, I have stumbled across quite a few stories about Christmas in Oberlin’s past.
 To me, Christmas has always been a two-part celebration.
 First there is the religious celebration/observation that occurs but there is also a celebration of family and the spirit of giving.
 Of course, I cannot forget the fabulous decorations either!
 I worked at a shopping mall for six years, and during that time my favorite time of year was always the Christmas holiday.
 I remember being amazed at the joy people obtained by finding that perfect gift for a loved one, although there was the occasional Scrooge who seemed to be dissatisfied with everything.
 More than anything, though, I loved the decorations that were put up in the mall.
 I must admit, however, that I am glad that some Christmas decorations have gone out of fashion, I’ll let Delores Carter explain why.

 My early Christmas trees you put candles on.
 I remember in one of my wild exuberant Christmas moments I flew down to get a package, I bent down and my hair caught on fire.
 I lost my hair, my eyebrows, and my eyelashes.
 I was lucky—I could have lost much more.
 But that was an exciting experience.
 I haven’t seen trees with candles clipped on in many years.
 I don’t care if I ever do.
 That was a bad experience.